Here at Everything For Birds we have

 bird cages they will be constructed of steel (the powder-coated

-cages should be steel underneath the powder-coating & the
+cages should be steel underneath the powder-coating and the

-stainless steel cages should be 100% stainless steel, not plated) or iron.
+stainless steel cages should be 100% stainless steel, not plated).

 There's no such thing as a flawlessly manufactured bird cage, but

-against shipping damages.
+against manufacturer defects.
 And since there's no such thing as a

 flawlessly manufactured cage, you should buy from a company that